• Skip to primary navigation

 Gregg Museum of Art & DesignRaleigh

-A collecting museum which focus reflects the mission of North Carolina State University and supports its academic programs by providing research opportunities for NCSU students and the citizens of North Carolina and beyond.
-The collection includes, but is not limited to, textiles, ceramics, outsider/folk art, photography, architectural drawings & modern furniture.
-The Gregg Museum of Art & Design also puts on 6-8 exhibitions per year in its two galleries.
+A collecting museum whose collection includes, but is not limited to, textiles, ceramics, outsider/folk art, photography, architectural drawings & modern furniture.
+The Gregg Museum of Art & Design also puts on 6-8 annual exhibitions in its two galleries.

 Stone Mountain State ParkRoaring Gap

 Designated as a National Natural Landmark in 1975, Stone Mountain is bounded on the north by the Blue Ridge Parkway and on the west by the Thurmond Chatham Game Lands.
+Stone Mountain State Park is home to the 600-foot granite dome that is a designated National Natural Landmark and the historic Hutchinson Homestead, a restored mid-19th-century farm situated at the mountain base.
 More than 14,100 acres of mountain beauty offer opportunities for outdoor activities of all kinds.

 Sky-Vue SkatelandRocky Mount

-Let's combine STEM concepts and physical fitness at the roller skating rink.
-An introductory skating lesson is included-experience STEM with us.
-Our three hour field trip includes a one hour STEM lesson engaging students through hands-on activities.
-We offer 10 STEM-focused lesson plans to choose from.
-Our time concludes with two hours of roller skating, including skating games and activities.
+Combine STEM concepts and physical fitness at Sky-Vue Skateland.
+The three-hour field trip includes an introductory skating lesson and a one-hour STEM lesson engaging students through hands-on activities.
+There are 10 STEM-focused lesson plans to choose from.
+The field trip concludes with two hours of roller skating, including skating games and activities.

 The Bechtler House Museum, Bechtler Mint Site and Historic ParkRutherfordton